Health and Social Care

 Normally, four to six years are needed to become a social worker.
 Potential social workers must first complete a four-year bachelor’s degree before beginning a two-year master’s degree programme.
 While it takes the typical student six hours to receive both of these degrees, some students may finish their studies sooner.
 Remember that social workers can begin their employment as soon as they receive their bachelor’s degree if they want non-licensed positions.

 Every area of community life, including schools, hospitals, mental hospitals, senior centres, places of government, private practises, prisons, the military, businesses, and much other public and private agencies, hires social workers.
-The work areas of social work are listed below:
+The work areas are listed below:

 Child and Family Services

-Child and family safety is considered as a special field of practice within the social work profession, and the social work profession’s principles and objectives are typically similar to the policies that direct today’s child welfare organisations.
-Social workers’ skills can benefit children as well as their parents and legal guardians.
+Child and family safety is considered as a special field of practice within this profession, and the social work profession’s principles and objectives are typically similar to the policies that direct today’s child welfare organisations.
+Their skills can benefit children as well as their parents and legal guardians.

 School Social Work